-For a detailed description of using audio processing features like DRC, EQ, 3D, and bass boost, see the User's Guide and TAS570X GDE software development tool documentation.
-Also see the GDE software development tool for the device data path.
+For detailed description of using audio processing features like DRC and EQ, please refer to User's Guide and TAS570X GDE software development tool documentation.
+Also refer to GDE software development tool for device data path.

-12C COMPATIBLE SERIAL CONTROL INTERFACE
+IC COMPATIBLE SERIAL CONTROL INTERFACE

-The TAS5709 DAP has an IC serial control slave interface to receive commands from a system controller.
+The TAS5707 DAP has an IC serial control slave interface to receive commands from a system controller.
 The serial control interface supports both normal-speed (100-kHz) and high-speed (400-kHz) operations without wait states.
 As an added feature, this interface operates even if MCLK is absent.

-The serial control interface supports both single-byte and multiple-byte read and write operations for status registers and the general control registers associated with the PWM.
+The serial control interface supports both single-byte and multi-byte read and write operations for status registers and the general control registers associated with the PWM.